jhsdatascience/gettingcleaningdataproject/CodeBook.md

 ### Aggregate features by activity

-The function `getMeans` takes a data frame `df` such as the one returned by `cleanData` and performs the following steps:
+The function `aggregateUCIData` takes a data frame `df` such as the one returned by `cleanUCIData` and performs the following steps:

 1. Split `df` by `subjectid` and `activity`.
 2. Get the column means for each of the splits.